Chart Color Schemes

 Morphett Vale - West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.9%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
-Trade and technical skills are prevalent, with 41.9% of residents aged 15+ holding vocational credentials – advanced diplomas (8.1%) and certificates (33.8%).
+Vocational credentials are prevalent, with 41.9% of residents aged 15+ holding them, including advanced diplomas (8.1%) and certificates (33.8%).
+Educational participation is high at 26.1%, comprising primary education (10.3%), secondary education (6.2%), and tertiary education (3.9%).

-Educational participation is high, with 26.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.1% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 6.2% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education